mcosciel36/marks-pismo-case/README.md

 - If you want to try asdf and poetry, see **Method 2** below.
 ### Note that these instructions for installing the python version and its dependencies may not be perfect.
 You may hit some bumps along the way.
 Do your best to achieve the following:
 - The goal for a proper setup is to:
-    - Startup a virtual environment with python 3.9.5
+    - Startup a virtual environment with python 3.9.5.
-    - Install the python dependencies
+    - Install the python dependencies.
     - However you choose to do this is up to you.
     - You can try my **Method 1** or **Method 2** or some other method you prefer.
     - I've included both a **requirements** file and a **pyproject.toml** file.